cohesivejones/microservices/README.md

 # Microservices
 ## Purpose
-Illustrate the use of the strangler pattern in moving behaviour from a monolith to a microservice architecture
+Demonstrate the use of the strangler pattern in moving behaviour from a monolith to a microservice architecture

 ## Setup instructions
 1. Install docker